 The success of the Mexican resistance restored Mexican independence and saved the U.S. from engaging in another war immediately after the Civil War.

-That’s something both nations can celebrate together.
+That’s something all three nations can celebrate together.

 I wrote this in reaction to white supremacists advocating making Cinco de Mayo “Turn in an Illegal Day”.